MudroadWhite/New-Principia/README.md

 - Formalizing PM feels like climbing a mountain

 ## Features
+This project is for demonstration as well as compatability.
+Future contributers should find it easy to continue for better works while keeping the style.
+Readability for every line of code has been a great focus:
-- Forward style reasoning, pertaining the most flavor of original proof
+- Forward style reasoning, pertaining the most flavor of original Principia's proof
-- Nice proof architecture and clean, maybe beautiful proof window
+- Clear proof architecture and clean, maybe beautiful proof window
-- No 3rd party library involved so far, and instead, native and simple tactics
+- No 3rd party library involved, and instead, minimal, native and simple tactics
 - Detailed comment to the best I can

 ## Running the code